Skip to main content

 create <path> -d "Bag of Files description"

 • --no-upload - daemon will not distribute files to peers.
-Upload can be started using upload-resume.
+Upload can be started using the upload-resume command.

-• --copy - files will be copied to an internal directory of storage daemon.
+• --copy - files will be copied to the internal directory of the storage daemon.

-To download the Bag, other users just need to know its hash.
-You can also save the torrent meta file:
+To download the bag, other users need to know its hash.
+You can also save the torrent metafile:

 get-meta <BagID> <meta-file>